“Empower Me” by Brain Power

 Earn points for guessing your partner’s emotion.
 Unlock cartoon faces and gold stars for attending to your friend’s face when talking.
 Compete against others and your own high score. … These tried and true motivational system, which our tests show people with ASD love, are also crucial scientifically.
 Through game performance and improvement we can measure if and when assistive information is actually understood and acted upon by the user.

 We involve autistic people at every stage of the design process.
 We are committed to the idea that this is how to make a product that serves the needs of the community.
 From our several employees on the spectrum to the hundreds of children and adults on the spectrum who have tested our evolving system over the years, we listen and learn.
 And implement!

-The emotional and social computations that the Brain Power Autism System takes on are difficult for the adult human brain – let alone for a lightweight wearable computer (or any computer)!
+The emotional and social computations that the Brain Power’ Empower Me system takes on are difficult for the adult human brain – let alone for a lightweight wearable computer (or any computer)!
 We employ the newest in artifial intelligence and patent-pending algorithms, to do much of the hard work for the user and make the assistive experience as seamless and as educational as possible.

 Never before could data be gathered at this level of granularity, and now new types of questions can be answered.
 Our aim is to uncover data-driven subtypes of autism, and to customize the experience for each unique child and adult.

-The Brain Power Autism System has been tested by hundreds of children and adults on the autism spectrum.
+The Empower Me system by Brain Power has been used by hundreds of children and adults on the autism spectrum.

 Glass can be worn by the child (when possible) or the caregiver or both, and works with smart phone or watch devices.
 Flexible and part of an ecosystem.